Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

-While taking $Z\gg 1$, however, we need to keep $eZ \lesssim \Ord(1)$ fixed in order for the High Energy EFT to remain perturbative (inclthe minimal coupling to the Higgs field).
+While taking $Z\gg 1$, however, we need to keep $eZ \lesssim \Ord(1)$ fixed in order for the High Energy EFT to remain perturbative, including the minimal gauge coupling to the Higgs field.
 Therefore, we will consider the limit $e \ll 1$, $Z \gg 1$, with $eZ \lesssim \Ord(1)$ fixed.

+While the mWGC bound on $\Lambda_{\rm UV}$ \eqref{eq:mWGCboundH} scales with $e$, we do not scale $\Lambda_{\rm UV}$ itself: For practical EFT model-building purposes, we don't expect to take $Z$ too large, say $Z \sim \Ord(10)$ to at most $Z \sim \Ord(100)$.
+In the limit $eZ \lesssim \Ord(1)$ fixed, this amounts to taking $e \lesssim \Ord(10^{-1}) - \Ord(10^{-2})$.
+The mWGC bound on $\Lambda_{\rm UV}$ \eqref{eq:mWGCboundH} still accommodates a large range for the new particle physics models beyond the Standard Model.
+Not scaling $\Lambda_{\rm UV}$ with $e$ also guarantees that the tower of low-energy excitations we are studying is associated with the breakdown of the Low Energy EFT, not that of the High Energy EFT.
+We also keep $v/\Lambda_{\rm UV} \ll 1$ fixed while scaling $e$.
+Note that in this limit, the hierarchy between the UV cut-offs of the High Energy EFT and the Low Energy EFT becomes